 A Short History of the UC Davis Memorial Union

 The Memorial Union (MU) is the main student union at the University of California, Davis and is the center, both figuratively and literally, of the UC Davis campus.
 It has undergone numerous changes and renovations, reflecting the tremendous growth of the campus during the past fifty years.
-The MU was completed in 1955 and dedicated in honor of 128 UC Davis students and alumni who lost their lives in military service from World War I through World War II.
-[Currently, Griffin Lounge houses the Golden Memory Book.
-This book lists all of the names of former UC Davis students who lost their lives in service.]
+The Memorial Union was completed in 1955 and dedicated in honor of 128 UC Davis students and alumni who lost their lives in military service from World War I through World War II.
+[Currently, the Gold Star Aggie wall houses the Golden Memory Book.
+This book lists all of the names of former UC Davis students, now numbering 135, who lost their lives in service.]
 The $1 million cost was funded by private support from the campus community, including funds raised by one of the earliest campaigns of the Cal Aggie Alumni Association.
 This one story facility included a dining commons, kitchen, faculty club, student lounge, Alumni Association offices, a soda fountain and a student store.

 Freeborn Hall was added to the complex in 1961, the same year that the Department of Dramatic Arts, later renamed the Department of Theatre and Dance, was established.
 Opening with a performance by the San Francisco Symphony, Freeborn Hall offered the first performance venue to the campus and remained the campus’ main venue for large groups and performances until the Mondavi Center opened its doors in 2002.
 During the 60’s and 70’s, it hosted such groups as the Grateful Dead and Simon and Garfunkel.
 Today, Freeborn Hall still holds large trade shows as well as some of the students’ favorite popular acts.